demeterjp/project-yamanami/README.md

 # Yamanami (山波)

-Japanese learning app for learning Hiragana and Katakana.
+Japanese learning app for mastering Hiragana and Katakana.

 ## Features